Škoda-Kauba: Fighters and trainers

 The SK V4 was a conventional design for a fighter trainer and a prototype was flown.

 The prototype was sufficiently promising for a production version, designated the SK 257, to be developed.
 The SK 257 was a conventional fighter and entered production. manufacturing was allocated to the nearby Avia factory, where the manufacturing quality proved so poor that the contract was cancelled after only a handful had been built.

 Development work also began on a more powerful fighter variant, the V5.
 It progressed as far as wind tunnel testing before the RLM decided that it really did not need another fighter project and cancelled it in favour of the Focke-Wulf Ta 152.

 Ramjet power

-Kauba became interested in a ramjet propulsion unit being developed by Eugen Sänger.
+Kauba became interested in a René Lorin ramjet propulsion unit being developed by Eugen Sänger.
 He designed a novel interceptor fighter, the P14, around it with the large ramjet powerplant forming an integral part of the aircraft structure.
 The ramjet project was cancelled in 1944 and the P14 design abandoned.